 The Ferris Wheeler’s Day Off Golf Course includes the following holes:

 1) 800 lb.
 Gorilla in he Country Club.
 Par 6

 2) Show Me the Money, Mother.
 Par 6

 5) The Dinner Party with Sparkle (The Donkey).
 Par 6

 9) Free Bear Hugs Ahead!
 Par 6

 Golf is also sold in packages and these can be purchased from the caddie shack.
-Each package includes one round of golf, a golf club of some sort, a golf ball, score card, and last but not least, a delicious adult beverage to enjoy on the course.
+Each package includes one round of golf, a golf club of some sort, a golf ball and score card.

 Golfers must adhere to all course rules, of which there are few, but they are strict.

 1) No smoking on the course.

 2) Golf clubs are not weapons.
 Golf clubs must not hit the animals as this is very disturbing and will make Betty cry.
 Golf balls may roll into the animals, but that is because you are a poor golfer and need to practice.
 This is okay.
 Rory Mcllroy is not a current member (that we can disclose, anyway) so he will not be giving lessons at this time.